(keep reading to learn what happened)

 It does still have some “traditional” bar events, too, with comedy shows on Friday nights, dominos tournaments, and more.

 Jon Taffer also called Rob Ben’s one of his favorite rescues ever.
-Here’s a quite from Jon:
+Here’s a quote from Jon:

 What happened to Marshawn Lynch after Bar Rescue?